AshleyPoole/iControlLBO/README.md

 Install-Dependencies
 ```

-If for some reason there's a naming conflict with the `Install-Dependencies`
+If for some reason there's a naming conflict with the `Install-LBDependencies`
-function and another module, run `iControlLBO\Install-Dependencies` instead.
+function and another module, run `iControlLBO\Install-LBDependencies` instead.

 ### Establish connection to LB
 Create the connection and save it to a variable: